Cutaneous Lymphoma in Cats

 Is there any treatment for feline cutaneous lymphoma?

 Unfortunately, feline cutaneous lymphoma is considered incurable.
-Surgical removal can be attempted for solitary lesions, although the tumor often returns to the area or will have spread elsewhere in the body already.
+Surgical removal can be attempted for solitary lesions, although the tumor often returns to the area or has already spread elsewhere in the body.
 Palliative chemotherapy or radiation therapy may slow progression and contribute to survival time.
+Supportive care using antibiotics is important for treating concurrent skin infections.

 This condition comes with a grave prognosis.
 On average, cats diagnosed with cutaneous lymphoma and given treatment will live only 6–12 months.
-This is a complex and discouraging disease for both cats and their owners.
+This disease is complex and discouraging for both cats and their owners.